vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/blogger.md

 ::: note

-If you don’t set those options, they automatically fall back to the site logo (`themeConfig.logo`) and site name (`themeConfig.name`).
+If you don’t set those options, they automatically fall back to the site logo (`logo` in theme options) and site name.

 :::